 For abbreviations, see p.11.
-Maximum total inhalations in any day is the sum of as-needed doses and maintenance doses, if used.
-Beclometasone (BDP)-formoterol has not been studied for as-needed-only use (Steps 1-2), but it may be suitable given its efficacy for MART in moderate-severe asthma.
-316 GINA suggests that the maximum total dose of BDP-formoterol in any day should also be 12 inhalations, based on extensive safety data with budesonide-formoterol.
-322 For more details, see p.82.
+Maximum total inhalations in any day = as-needed doses plus maintenance doses, if used.

+†Beclometasone (BDP)-formoterol has not been studied for as-needed-only use (Steps 1-2), but it may be suitable given its efficacy for MART in moderate-severe asthma.316 GINA suggests that the maximum total dose of BDP-formoterol in any day should be 12 inhalations, based on extensive safety data with budesonide-formoterol.322 For more details, see p.82.